Digital simulation of convex mixtures of Markovian and non-Markovian single qubit Pauli channels on NISQ devices: Design of Single Qubit Channels to Simulate

-In the previous section we outlined a method to characterize a quantum channel as either Markovian or Non-Markovian.
-In this section we shall theoretically analyse the channels we aim to simulate.
-We first need to consider the type of channels we will simulate, we shall consider single qubit pauli channels.
-These are very simple channels and will make the simulation and analysis very easy.
-The single qubit Pauli channel is of the form:
+Since we are only focused on single qubit channels, our channel of interest in this work will be the single qubit Pauli channel.
+These are the simplest non-trivial channels that we can use for our simulations.
+The single qubit Pauli channel is of the form,

 where $\sigma_{0}=\mathbb{1}$ and $p_{\alpha}(t)$ is a time dependent probability distribution such that $p_{0}(0)=1$ and $p_{i}(0)=0$ for $i \in \{1,2,3\}$ and $\sum_{i=0}^{3}p_{i}(t)=1$ for all $t \geq 0$.
-This channel was studied extensively in \cite{vacchini2012classical}, it should also be noted that this channel also falls into a larger class of channels called random unitary channels \cite{chruscinski2015non}.
-To make a statement about whether the Pauli channel is Markovian or not we need to analyse the decay rates of the generator of the Pauli channel.
-The generator of the Pauli channel in equation (10) is,
+This channel was studied extensively in \cite{vacchini2012classical}.
+It should also be noted that this channel also falls into a larger class of channels called random unitary channels \cite{chruscinski2015non}.
+In this work, we consider a subset of single qubit channels by focusing on single qubit Pauli channels; the reason we consider these channels is that the Pauli channel in equation (\ref{pauli_channel}) is the most general unital stochastic single qubit quantum channel \cite{vacchini2012classical,king2001minimal}.
+This means that it is the most general single qubit channel that preserves the identity operator and the most general single qubit channel with a Kraus operator, which is proportional to the identity; this is what it means for a channel to be a stochastic channel \cite{graydon2022designing}.
+Also, since the space of stochastic channels is manifestly convex \cite{graydon2022designing}, taking convex mixtures of single qubit Pauli channels will again be a stochastic channel.
+Therefore, simulating efficiently on a NISQ device, a single qubit Pauli channel provides insight into a broad class of single qubit channels, which is why we only consider single qubit Pauli channels.